-NCDA has transitioned to a constituency model to better represent and serve the diverse needs of our members.
+NCDA follows a constituency model to better represent and serve the diverse needs of our members.
 These groupings are designed to help you in your networking, to facilitate greater connection with colleagues who may share similar interests and work settings, and to enhance communication between the membership and the NCDA Board.

-In this section of the website, you will have the opportunity to hear from the Trustee for the constituency group that most closely represents your work setting or interest affiliation.
+In this section of the website, you will have the opportunity to hear from the trustee for the constituency group that most closely represents your work setting or interest affiliation.
 Similarly, when attending the NCDA Global Conference, you can meet with fellow participants in your constituency groups.
 This section may post results of these conference gatherings or additional resources your trustee wishes to share.

 In Our Schools – Outstanding Career Guidance in Middle School, Video: Part 1 (27 minutes)